Math Equation Solver

 Remembering the acronym

-Many phrases are used to remember the PEMDAS acronym, the most common one being “Please Excuse My Dear Aunt Sally.”
-Taking the first letter of each of the words, you will get PEMDAS.
-Use this phrase, or come up with your own, for example, “Purple Elves Make Dull Affordable Sausages!”
+Many fun mnemonic phrases are used to help students remember the PEMDAS acronym, with the most famous being “Please Excuse My Dear Aunt Sally.”
+By taking the first letter of each word in the phrase, you easily spell out PEMDAS.
+You can use this classic phrase or get creative and invent your own—for example, “Purple Elves Make Dull Affordable Sausages!”